Emma-Glesser/DSL_Team_Pancake/README.md

 ## Internal DSL

-Our internal DSL was made using Groovy
+Our internal DSL was made using Groovy, you can find it in the Internal_DSL folder of the project.

 ### How to build

-Use the script `build.sh` to get a Jar of our DSL located in the Internal_DSL folder in the `/target`.
+In the Internal_DSL folder, use the script `build.sh` to get a Jar of our DSL located in its `/target` folder.

 ### How to use it